polypagan/netFSM/README.md

   LEDPIN, (if not defined, LED will not be used) and if so, LEDON, LEDOFF. (state of LED, allows for positive/negative logic in both senses)

+# Usage

+1. define all dependencies (the way you like them) There is no longer any need to supply SSID or passphrase for networking.
+2. #include <FSM.h>
+3. in loop(), call FSM()